Marceillo/kayak-blog-pp4/README.md

 | &check; | Pasting page that needs authentication loads the log in page
 | &check; | Clicking the nav logo loads the home page
 | &check; | Clicking the Home button on the nav bar loads the home page and lists all posts
+| &check; | Clicking the About button on the nav bar loads the About page.
+| &check; | Clicking While in the About page clicking on the contac us link loads the contact page.
 | &check; | Clicking the Register link loads the Register page
 | &check; | Clicking the Log In link loads the Log In page
-| &check; | 12 posts are rendered for the user on home page before pagination kicks in
+| &check; | Clicking In the Log In link clicking on the forget password link loads password reset.
-| &check; | Clicking the area underneath the author on the a post card loads the review detail page
+| &check; | Clicking on the Post title loads the review detail page
-| &check; | In the details view or the home page, clicking any username will redirect to the Log In page
+| &check; | In Post details view the user has no access to update post.
-| &check; | In the details view the user cannot create a comment
+| &check; | In the details view the user cannot create a comment or delet.
-| &check; | Clicking the Facebook link in the footer area opens Facebook in a new window
+| &check; | Clicking the Facebook link in the footer area opens Facebook link.
-| &check; | Clicking the Instagram link in the footer area opens Instagram in a new window
+| &check; | Clicking the X link in the footer area opens X link .
-| &check; | Clicking the LinkedInlink in the footer area opens LinkedIN in a new window
+| &check; | Clicking the You Tube in the footer area opens You Tube link.
+| &check; | Clicking the search field and serching for Author,Body,Excerpt,Title works.

 | Status | **Main Website - User Logged In**
 |:-------:|:--------|